neondatabase/website/content/docs/postgresql/postgresql-tutorial.md

 -
 - [Order By](/docs/postgresql/postgresql-order-by "PostgreSQL ORDER BY") - guide you on how to sort the result set returned by a query.
 -
-- [Select Distinct ](/docs/postgresql/postgresql-select-distinct "PostgreSQL SELECT DISTINCT")- show you how to remove duplicate rows from the result set.
+- [Select Distinct](/docs/postgresql/postgresql-select-distinct "PostgreSQL SELECT DISTINCT")- show you how to remove duplicate rows from the result set.

 ### Section 2.
 Filtering Data

 - [Where](/docs/postgresql/postgresql-where "PostgreSQL WHERE") - filter rows based on a specified condition.
 -